tc39/notes/es8/2017-03/mar-23.md

 ### Slide 11: Specification status

-- Detailed [spec text](https://littledan.github.io/proposal-integer/) based on Brendan’s Int64 spec
+- Detailed [spec text](https://littledan.github.io/proposal-integer/) based on Brendan's Int64 spec
 - [Open issues](https://github.com/littledan/proposal-integer/issues)
   - [Editorial: How to deal with the various spec numeric values](https://github.com/littledan/proposal-integer/issues/10)
   - [Should mixed-type comparison be allowed?](https://github.com/littledan/proposal-integer/issues/2)
   - [Should ToString include the literal suffix?](https://github.com/littledan/proposal-integer/issues/5)
   - [Bikeshedding](https://github.com/littledan/proposal-integer/issues/1)
   - [Bigger](https://github.com/littledan/proposal-integer/issues/20) [standard](https://github.com/littledan/proposal-integer/issues/18) library, or save more for v2?
 - And many more!
-Please come on GitHub and tell me what’s wrong with the proposal​
+Please come on GitHub and tell me what's wrong with the proposal​

 DE: There is detailed spectext.
 It has some color issues that I will address.
 It has open issues.